Fair Cardholder Agreement

 This notice contains important information that you are entitled to receive before you consent to electronic records and electronic signatures in connection with your account(s) at Fair.
 Please read this notice carefully and print or download a copy for your files.

-1. Scope of Communications to Be Provided in Electronic Form.
-When you activate and use your Card or use a product or service to which this Disclosure applies, you agree that we may provide you with any Communications in electronic format and that we may discontinue sending paper Communications to you, unless and until you withdraw your consent as described below.
-Your consent to receive electronic communications and transactions includes, but is not limited to:
+- Scope of Communications to Be Provided in Electronic Form.
+When you activate and use your Bank Account and/or Card or use a product or service to which this Disclosure applies, you agree that we may provide you with any Communications in electronic format and that we may discontinue sending paper Communications to you, unless and until you withdraw your consent as described Your consent to receive electronic communications and transactions includes, but is not limited to:

-- All legal and regulatory disclosures and communications associated with your Card Account and any related products or services.
+- All legal and regulatory disclosures and communications associated with your Bank Account, Card Account, and any related products or services;

-- Your Cardholder Agreement and any notices about a change in terms of your Cardholder Agreement.
+- This Agreement and any notices about a change in terms to this Agreement;

-- Responses to claims filed in connection with your Card Account.
+- Responses to claims filed in connection with your Bank Account or Card Account;

 - Any annual notices or disclosures; and